OdinZhang/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.zh.md

 * **`selector`** — [CSS selector](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_Started/Selectors), defines the elements to be hidden.
 * **`domains`** — domain restriction for the rule.

 If you want to limit the rule application area to certain domains, just enter them separated with commas.
-For example: `example.org,example.com##selector`.
+For 示例： `example.org,example.com##selector`.

 > Please note that this rule will be also applied to all subdomains of `example.org` and `example.com`.

 If you want the rule not to be applied to certain domains, start a domain name with `~` sign.
-For example:
-`~example.org##selector`.
+For 示例： `~example.org##selector`.

 You can use both approaches in a single rule.
 For example, `example.org,~subdomain.example.org##domain` will work for `example.org` and all subdomains, **except `subdomain.example.org`**.